-To start the Failover Manager cluster on RHEL/CentOS 7.x or RHEL/CentOS 8.x, assume superuser privileges, and invoke the command:
+To start the Failover Manager cluster on RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x, assume superuser privileges, and invoke the command:

 If the cluster properties file for the node specifies that

-true, the node will start as a Witness node.
+true, the node starts as a witness node.

-If the node is not a dedicated Witness node, Failover Manager will connect to the local database and invoke the
+If the node is not a dedicated witness node, Failover Manager connects to the local database and invokes the

 pg_is_in_recovery() function.
 If the server responds

-true, the Failover Manager agent assumes that the node is a Standby server.
-If the server does not respond, the agent will start in an idle state.
+true, the Failover Manager agent assumes that the node is a standby server.
+If the server doesn't respond, the agent starts in an idle state.

 After joining the cluster, the Failover Manager agent checks the supplied database credentials to ensure that it can connect to all of the databases within the cluster.
-If the agent cannot connect, the agent will shut down.
+If the agent can't connect, the agent shuts down.

 If you are running